-I recieved a comment asking me to explain the difference between process and strategy.
+I received a comment asking me to explain the difference between process and strategy.
 If I could talk to myself 8 years ago I would have a conversation with myself about process vs strategy.
 I would spend 95% of my time on process and 5% on strategy and as I got comfortable with the process I would flip it.
 Process is very important in building a strong trading foundation.

-Despite what every marketer of trading education has ever told you, strategy is the least important part of trading.
+Despite what every marketer of trading educator has ever told you, strategy is the least important part of trading.
 The exception being the risk management part of strategy.
 What is always said is “every strategy works but not for everyone”.
 I will be honest it took awhile for me to understand what this meant.
 I am not one for cliches but that one has significance.
 It means that strategy is not the most important thing.
 Your goal in trading every system/strategy is to out perform it.
 If that isn’t your goal you should probably just let an algo trade it.

 The first step, assuming you have plan, to out perform a strategy is to have an extremely efficient process.

 What a process provides: